dahlia/logtape/docs/manual/categories.md

 to loggers whose categories are `["my-app", "my-module"]` and `["my-app"]`.

-This behavior allows you to control the verbosity of log messages by setting the log level of loggers at different levels of the category hierarchy.
+This behavior allows you to control the verbosity of log messages by setting the `~LoggerConfig.lowestLevel` of loggers at different levels of the category hierarchy.

 Here's an example of setting log levels for different categories: